choover-prog/First-Repo-for-Room-Sim/README.md

 Controls emit `ui:action` custom events for easy wiring and panes remember their open/closed state and size.

+## Pane controls: Fullscreen & Restore

+Each pane has built-in collapse and fullscreen buttons.
+Collapsed panes can be reopened with the same button or the global **Restore Pane** control that appears in the bottom-left.
+Fullscreen panes dim others and can be exited via the inline "Exit" button or the Escape key.

 ## Phase-2 Features

 ### Reflections